chaim1/Angular-Udemy-Learn/README.md

 * routerLinkActive="active" to set property to active
 * [routerLinkActiveOptions]="{exact: true}" for home compon when the route is jast ''
 * Navigating Programmatically
+* ActivatedRoute
+* in navigate relativeTo: this.'name ActivatedRoute'